IsaacSchemm/Crowmask/README.md

 included for visual submissions.

-When a user likes, replies to, or shares/boosts one of this account's posts, Crowmask will send a private message to the "admin actor" defined in its configuration variables and shown on its profile page.
+When a user likes, replies to, or shares/boosts one of this account's posts, or tags the Crowmask actor in a post, Crowmask will send a private message to the "admin actor" defined in its configuration variables and shown on its profile page.

 Outgoing activities (like "accept follow" or "create new post") are processed every minute.
 Submissions are updated periodically, ranging from every ten